IDE21/Scriping-rcp/README.md

 from bs4 import BeautifulSoup
 # ... other imports

-Last file I uploaded is a csv file (The result of my project).

 def get_product_details(product_url):
     response = requests.get(product_url, headers=headers)
     # ... code to extract product details

+Last file I uploaded is a csv file (The result of the project).